-To be honest, I never understood why Apple left the approach of building wooden computers after Apple I. The heat?
+To be honest, I never understood why Apple left the approach of building wooden computers after Apple I—at least from an aesthetic standpoint.
+The heat?
 The moisture?
 The durability?
 Come on!
 There is much more elegance, beauty, and naturalness in wood rather than cheaply manufactured, smelly, and ecologically harmful plastic.
 That's why I convert from time to time, when the computational spirit is still willing, but the plastic flesh is weak – in this case a hinge in my notebook that broke the cover and display components – a broken notebook to a wooden desktop computer.
 This is HAL 2, the successor of HAL 1.

 Most people face an essential privacy problem after moving into a new apartment: the old curtains don't fit for the new windows.
 Even if you order new ones, you have to wait a few days.
 The Japanese architecture combined with a simple design hack can save your privacy and provide a nice milky light for your room.